kisek/fpga_a7-lite_hdmi/README.md

 When creating a Vivado project, please select **xc7a100tfgg484-1** as an FPGA.

 Using Clocking Wizard of Vivado, please create an IP that inputs a 50MHz clock signal and outputs 25MHz and 250MHz clock signals.
+Don't forget to disable all Optional Inputs/Outputs for MMCM/PLL!

 ![clock](https://github.com/user-attachments/assets/1858ca75-f1cc-4d95-a771-6891c947630f)